 When you hire a car in the UK, you will be liable to pay a specified excess amount if any damage is caused to the vehicle while it is in your possession.
-This amount can be up to £2000 for standard vehicles, and even more for larger SUVs and prestige vehicles.
 The excess amount for your particular car will be specified in the car rental agreement.
 The amount varies based on which car rental company you are hiring the vehicle from.

 As an example, if you were to hire a car with a vehicle excess of £2000, this means you would be liable to pay up to that amount for any damage.
 The car rental company will pay any costs incurred above £2000.